 Oversight lets you double check progress

-According to Warren Tanner, as a manager, you always need to be the final approval point to make sure employees are held accountable.
+According to Hiba Amin, as a manager, you always need to be the final approval point to make sure employees are held accountable.
 You holding them accountable will lead to them holding themselves accountable.

 With the blog article example given above, we can see a number of stages where moments of accountability occur.